fpjohnston/TECO-64/doc/internals.md

 numerous unrelated functions, and don’t duplicate code.
 - Modularity – Hide details of functions and modules as much as possible.
-This has made it possible to have more than one method for handling data in the text buffer, and more than one method for handling paging.
+This has made it possible to have more than one method for handling data in the edit buffer, and more than one method for handling paging.

 ### Testing & Debugging